congzw/demo-api-secure/readme.md

 - OAuth2: an open protocol to allow secure authorization standard for: web, mobile, desktop apps.
 - OIDC: OpenId Connect: a simple identity layer on top of OAuth2 protocol

+## how to use?

+- start project =>  ~/
+- Create Token With "Basic Auth" Or "JWT"
+- use Postman Test With Headers:
+	- 1 Authorization: Bearer {TheToken}
+	- 2 Authorization: Basic {TheToken}

 ## change list